mkb79/Audible/docs/source/misc/advanced.rst

 Misc
 ----

-The underlying Authenticator class can be accessed via the `auth` attribute.
+The underlying Authenticator can be accessed via the `auth` attribute.

 Authenticator classes
 =====================

+.. deprecated:: v0.5.0

-There are two Authenticator classes.
-The ``LoginAuthenticator`` and the ``FileAuthenticator``.
-Both derive from ``BaseAuthenticator``.
+   The ``LoginAuthenticator`` and the ``FileAuthenticator``

+.. versionchanged:: v0.5.0

+   The ``LoginAuthenticator`` and the ``FileAuthenticator`` now instantiate the the new :class:`Authenticator` instead a class of its own.

+.. versionadded:: v0.5.0

+   The :class:`Authenticator` with the  classmethods ``from_file`` and ``from_login``

-The ``LoginAuthenticator`` is used to authorize an user and then authenticate requests with the received data.
-The ``FileAuthenticator`` is used to load previous saved authentication data.
+The :meth:`Authenticator.from_login` classmethod is used to authorize an user and then authenticate requests with the received data.
+The :meth:`Authenticator.from_file` classmethod is used to load previous saved authentication data.

-With an Authenticator class you can:
+With an Authenticator you can:

 - Save credentials to file with ``auth.to_file()``
 - Register a device with ``auth.register_device()`` after a fresh authorization.